insected/bobbae_gcp-wiki/Security.md

 ## Cloud Identity API

 [Cloud Identity](https://cloud.google.com/identity/docs) API is an API for provisioning and managing identity resources.
-It helps you achieve [confidentiality, data integrity, availability, non-repudiation and authentication of your data.](https://cloud.google.com/blog/products/identity-security)
+It helps you achieve [entiality, data integrity, availability, non-repudiation and authentication of your data.](https://cloud.google.com/blog/products/identity-security)

 Cloud Identity is an Identity as a Service (IDaaS) solution that centrally manages users and groups.
 You can configure Cloud Identity to federate identities between Google and other identity providers, such as [Active Directory](https://cloud.google.com/architecture/identity/federating-gcp-with-active-directory-introduction) and [Azure Active Directory](https://cloud.google.com/architecture/identity/federating-gcp-with-azure-active-directory).